How to Get Your Free Credit Report & Check Your Credit Score

 3 Ways to Get Your Credit Report in Canada

-In Canada, there are three ways that you can check your credit report for free.
+In Canada, there are a couple ways you can check your credit report for free.
 The first two options listed below are free and the third option costs money.
 You can obtain a free credit report from each of the two credit reporting agencies, Equifax and TransUnion, once a year for no charge.

 Your free credit report will be sent to you in the mail but will not contain your credit score.
 You have to pay to find out your credit score or you can ask your banker when you apply for credit or when you open a new bank account.
 We recommend that you get a copy of your credit report from both Equifax and TransUnion as the information on each report may be different.